does wegovy cause gastroparesis

 Frequently Asked Questions

-Can Wegovy cause gastroparesis?
+Can Wegovy cause permanent gastroparesis?

 Editorial Policy